 Finally, we call upon those with the means and will – the regulators, legislators and legal professionals – to take note of the unscrupulous pet food companies, veterinary schools and practices, and to hold them accountable.
 Pet owners trust these sectors to care for their pets, but by churning out highly processed packaged pet food and recklessly promoting an industrial diet, their real concern is clear: the shameless pursuit of profit.

 Our pets are being harmed unnecessarily, and pet owners are paying billions for the privilege.
 For their sake, this must stop, and it begins with the truth.
 The Pet Food Con dares to take a stand amidst a deafening silence.
 Together, we will enable everyone to make informed decisions, and by so doing improve the lives of pets everywhere.

 Pet Food Fraud is hurting your pet's health

 Among our pets there is a gum disease pandemic.
 Some 80 percent of dogs and 85 percent of cats over the age of three have some form of periodontal (gum) disease.
 The effects on their overall health and longevity are devastating.

 Their teeth become encrusted in tartar, their gums become swollen, sore, and bleeding, and their breath becomes foul.
 But those are only the detectable visible signs that something is wrong.
-It is well documented in humans that advanced periodontal disease can lead to a range of serious and potentially life-threatening diseases including stroke, diabetes, arthritis, heart, kidney, lung, and liver disease.
+It is well documented in humans that advanced periodontal disease can lead to a range of serious and potentially life-threatening diseases including diabetes, cancer, arthritis, heart, kidney, lung, and liver disease.
 The same risks apply to dogs and cats.

 The real tragedy is that this pandemic is, ultimately, manmade.
 It can be traced back to the highly processed packaged pet food which pet owners, deceived by decades of false advertising and mistruths, think are the best diets for their pets.